TheChymera/Koenigspress/README.md

 #Königspress

-Octopress theme with emphasis on typography.
+Künigspress is an Octopress theme which emphasizes typography.
-The main goal of this theme is providing a similar reading experience to a a high-quality typeset book or .pdf file.
+The main goal of this theme is to provide a similar reading experience as a high-quality typeset book or .pdf file.
 We would recommend this theme for site content requiring lengthy lecture and high immersion (e.g. memoir-like blogs, diaries, short stories, novellas).

 ##Demo